grrowl/class-styles/README.md

 ## Rules

-* classStyles *must* be bound to an array of objects.
-These objects *should* have a `{ key: styleObject, otherKey: otherStyle }` structure.
+* classStyles can be bound to an object or an array of objects.
+These objects should have a `{ key: styleObject, otherKey: otherStyle }` structure.
 * Arguments are applied from left to right, overwriting defined styles as they are applied.
 * String arguments are split by space (`" "`) and are applied in turn.
 * Object arguments are applied as raw style objects.
-* Arrays are recursed into, applying Strings and Object values according to the above rules.
+* Arrays are recursed into, applying these rules to Strings, Objects and Arrays as they're encountered.

 ## Usage